Our Day in Dingle, Ireland

 We chose the Greenmount House Bed and Breakfast and were so glad we did.
 It had the most exquisite furnishings, most comfortable beds and best breakfast from anywhere we stayed in Ireland.
 Of course, the owner was incredibly friendly and fun to chat with (but that was true for every place we stayed in Ireland).

 If you have more time to explore the Dingle Peninsula, head over to Inch Beach for an unlikely Ireland experience.
-We stopped here on our way to Dingle town from Killarney and spent a few minutes outside the car.
+We stopped here on our way to Dingle town from Killarney and spent a few minutes taking in the incredible view.
 It’s a beautiful spot!
 I was surprised to see surfers!
 We live in San Diego and are quite accustomed to seeing surfers but didn’t expect to find any in Ireland.
 You can even drive on the beach here.

 Drive the Connor Pass.
 This high roadway passage with a narrow and windy path connects both sides of the peninsula and provides some lovely views.
 Be mindful of the weather as it is not advisable to drive in dense fog.